serenorg/serendb/docs/rfcs/029-getpage-throttling.md

       It could be economically advantageous to keep using a low-DRAM compute because Pageserver IOPS are fast enough and free.

-Note: It is helpful to think of Pageserver as a disk, because it's precisely where `neon_smgr` sits: vanilla Postgres gets its pages from disk, Neon Postgres gets them from Pageserver.
+Note: It is helpful to think of Pageserver as a disk, because it's precisely where `serendb_smgr` sits: vanilla Postgres gets its pages from disk, SerenDB Postgres gets them from Pageserver.
 So, regarding the above performance & economic arguments, it is fair to say that we currently provide an "as-fast-as-possible-IOPS" disk that we charge for only by capacity.

 ## Solution: Throttling GetPage Requests